 Once he arrived at the customer’s premises, the Openreach engineer set to work installing a new mastersocket with VDSL2 faceplate filter and a wall-mounted BT Openreach VDSL2 modem.
 The customer had selected an ’80/20′ service from ISP Xilo, and wanted to continue to use his existing router.
 Different Openreach modems are currently in use (made by Huawei and ECI).
 An ECI VDSL2 modem was installed on this occasion, as shown in the photo below.

-The customer set up his existing Billion 7800N router to connect to the Openreach modem using PPoE, using a username provided by his ISP.
+In the installation observed, the customer set up his existing router to connect to the Openreach modem using PPoE, using a username provided by his ISP.
 The installation was complete.

 Before the installation, an online speed test measured the download and upload speeds for the customer’s ADSL2 connection at 3104 kbps and 522 kbps, respectively.
 An online speed test with the fibre broadband installed revealed download and upload speeds of 74755 kbps and 18041 kbps, respectively.
 In other words, download speeds were 24 times faster and upload speeds were 35 times faster than the previous ADSL2 service, and the customer was delighted.